enoch-sit/proj01_chatbot_edu/week02/code06_project_demo/CHATBOT_API_EXPLORER_UI_TUTORIAL.md

 }
 ```

+### Provider Switching Security Feature
+**Important Security Enhancement:** When switching between providers, the API key is automatically cleared to prevent accidental cross-provider key usage.
+This ensures:
+- No accidental key leakage between providers
+- Each provider requires its own valid API key
+- Headers are reset to provider defaults (without auth until new key is entered)
+- Model defaults are applied for the new provider

 ### Message Flow:
 1. **User Input** → Added to messages array
 2. **API Request** → Built from configuration panels